 People who email us

 If you email us, we will respond to you using the email address you gave us.
 Please try to avoid sending personal data such as bank account details by email as this is not considered to be a secure communication method.
 Your email address will be added to your account and may be used for future service communications.
 Any email sent to SES Water, including any attachments, may be monitored and used by us for reasons of security and for monitoring compliance with office policy.
 Emails are also backed up by our data processor Mimecast.
-Emails are deleted in line with our retention rules.
+Emails are deleted in line with our retention schedule.
 Email monitoring or blocking software may also be used.
 Please be aware that you have a responsibility to ensure that any email you send to us is within the bounds of the law.

 People who make a complaint to us